ironbar/aimo/docs/03_State_of_the_art.md

 ## [Program of Thoughts Prompting: Disentangling Computation from Reasoning for Numerical Reasoning Tasks](https://arxiv.org/abs/2211.12588)

-Program-of-thoughts (PoT) prompting, which will delegate computation steps to an external language interpreter.
+Program-of-thoughts (PoT) prompting delegates computation steps to an external language interpreter.
 In PoT, LMs can express reasoning steps as Python programs, and the computation can be accomplished by a Python interpreter.

 Results show that PoT outperforms CoT.
 Also Few-shot beats zero-shot and self-consistency beats single response.